MSFC performing Cathcart at Surrey Hills Music Festival November 2016

 See some more video footage of us here

-21 years old and going stronger than ever, the Melbourne Scottish Fiddle Club explores the lively sounds of Scottish music with repertoire that both acknowledges and reinvents traditional roots, drawing enthusiastic and loyal crowds.
+Now 24 years young and stronger than ever, the Melbourne Scottish Fiddle Club explores the lively sounds of Scottish music, with repertoire that both acknowledges and reinvents traditional roots, drawing enthusiastic and loyal crowds.
 Regularly collaborating with some of the world’s best traditional musicians, the Club puts on a charming and exhilarating show.

-Fiddlers as young as 8 and adults as old as 78 play together in rehearsals and have recorded 6 CDs, with two of their CDs “Gates of Gold” (2008) and “Of an Island” (2012) winning several awards.
-A sixth CD was recorded in late 2015 was released in April 2016.
-The Melbourne Scottish Fiddle Club has undertaken 4 successful major tours including a 2 week tour of New Zealand in 2005, a 10 day tour of Tasmania in 2008 and a 10 day tour of regional New South Wales in September 2010.
-A mini-tour of Western Victoria was undertaken in July 2012.
-Our latest tour was the biggest ever: Two Weeks in Scotland, including Shetland, during September/October 2015.
+Fiddlers from 8 to 80 play together in rehearsals and have recorded 6 CDs, with two of their CDs “Gates of Gold” (2008) and “Of an Island” (2012) winning several awards.
+The sixth CD, “Homecoming”, was released in 2016.
+The Melbourne Scottish Fiddle Club performs in many festivals around Australia.
+It has undertaken successful major tours including a 2 week tour of New Zealand in 2005, 10 day tours of Tasmania in 2008 and regional New South Wales in 2010 and a mini-tour of Western Victoria was undertaken in 2012.
+The latest tour was the biggest ever: 18 days around Scotland, including Shetland, during September/October 2015.

-The group collaborates regularly with some of the world’s best traditional musicians, such as American-based Alasdair Fraser & Natalie Haas, Chris Stout, Ross Couper and Catriona McKay from the Shetland Islands, as well as home-grown heroes such as Chris Duncan, Catherine Strutt, Chris Stone and Catherine Fraser.
+The group collaborates regularly with some of the world’s best traditional musicians, such as American-based Alasdair Fraser & Natalie Haas, Chris Stout, Ross Couper and Catriona McKay from the Shetland Islands, Adam Sutherland from Scotland, as well as home-grown heroes such as Chris Duncan, Catherine Strutt, Chris Stone and Catherine Fraser.

-You can find more videos of Melbourne Scottish Fiddle Club performances here.
+You can find some videos of Melbourne Scottish Fiddle Club performances here.

-The Club is open to anyone and meets from 2-5 on the 3rd Sunday of the month (except Jan), usually at St Aidans Uniting Church, North Balwyn*, Victoria (Australia).
-All levels welcome – we have fiddlers galore, cellists, harpists, pianists, guitarists bassists – bring along your instrument, your enthusiasm for Scottish music and something to share for our famous afternoon tea.
+The Club is open to anyone and meets from 2-5 on the 3rd Sunday of the month (except Jan, our first meeting is in February), usually at St Aidans Uniting Church, North Balwyn*, Victoria (Australia).
+All levels welcome – we have fiddlers galore, cellists, harpists, pianists, guitarists, bassists – bring along your instrument, your enthusiasm for Scottish music and something to share for our famous afternoon tea.
 Get in touch if you’d like to come along.